decretist/Dissertation/Chapter2/chapter2.md

 III to which the *dicta ante* in those parts can refer.
-For each *dictum ante* in Part II, on the other hand, there is a corresponding item from the list of enumerated question in the *thema* for the case in which it is contained.[^62]
+For each *dictum ante* in Part II, on the other hand, there is a corresponding item from the list of enumerated question in the *thema* for the case in which it is contained.[^62] The *dicta ante* restate and expand upon the questions in the *themata* that present the outline for the case.

 There are 8,371 words in the first-recension *dicta ante* in Part II.
-Four *dicta ante* (C.11 q.2 d.a.c.1, C.17 q.2 d.a.c.1, C.17
+Four *dicta ante* (C.11 q.2 d.a.c.1, C.17 q.2 d.a.c.1, C.17 q.3
-q.3 d.a.c.1, and C.22 q.3 d.a.c.1) were added in their entirety to
+d.a.c.1, and C.22 q.3 d.a.c.1) were added in their entirety to the
-the second recension, presumably because the questions they introduced were not added to the *Decretum* until the second recension.[^63] Two first-recension *dicta ante* were modified in the second
+second recension, presumably because the questions they introduced were not added to the *Decretum* until the second recension.[^63] Two first-recension *dicta ante* were modified in the second
 recension: 23 words were added to C.21 q.3 d.a.c.1, and 3 words